-Data files are provided as tiles of data gridded in the original EASE-Grid Lambert Azimuthal Equal Area map projection.
+Data files are provided as 10° by 10° tiles of data gridded in the original EASE-Grid Lambert Azimuthal Equal Area map projection.
 Tiles contain 951 rows by 951 columns.
-The global tile grid is partitioned into separate Northern Hemisphere and Southern Hemisphere polar grids.
-Half of the tiles (313) are in the Northern Hemisphere and half are in the Southern Hemisphere.
-The coordinate system is composed of horizontal and vertical ordered pairs.
-The northern grid extends from tile h00,v00 in the upper left corner to tile h18,v18 in the lower right corner.
-The southern grid extends from tile h00,v20 in the upper left corner to tile v18,h38 in the lower right corner.
+The global tile grid is partitioned into separate Northern Hemisphere and Southern Hemisphere polar grids, with half of the tiles (313) in the Northern Hemisphere and half in the Southern Hemisphere.
+The coordinate system, designated by (horizontal, vertical) ordered pairs, starts with (h00,v00) in the upper left corner of the northern grid and proceeds rightward (horizontal) and downward (vertical) to tile (h18, v18) in the bottom right corner.
+The southern grid begins where the northern grid ends, with tile (h00,v20) in the upper left corner and tile (v18,h38) in the lower right corner.